 Skills from this degree

-- Identify the theoretical and methodological grounds on which education research is based
+- Engage critically with the theoretical and methodological grounds on which education research is based

 - Assess the efficiency and effectiveness of educational research from different perspectives and methodologies